As an Amazon Associate I earn from qualifying purchases.

 USE LIQUOR TO STEEP YOUR BEANS

 Next, you need some kind of alcohol.
-My original bottle of vanilla extract was steeped in vodka, but over the years, I have found I prefer my extract steeped in rum.
+My first original bottle of vanilla extract was steeped in vodka, but over the years, I have found I prefer my extract steeped in rum.
 You may also use brandy or bourbon.

 Next, find a bottle with a tight fitting lid.
 It can be whatever size you want it to be.
-The bottle I used for this batch holds 6oz perfectly… And do yourself a favor and measure how much liquid your bottle can hold before you start throwing beans and liquor together.

 Measure out your alcohol, throw in your beans (I throw in the ends I snipped off as well), and give it a nice shake to get things going.
-Then… Put it in a cool, dark place and… Wait.

 After 1 week, shake it up.